Jes Staley: Personal life

 Staley met his wife Debora Nitzan Staley soon after starting work in South America, "I was Unitarian Boston American and she was Jewish Brazilian São Paulo ...
 I was her parents' worst nightmare."
 The family has two daughters, and maintains residences on Park Avenue, New York City, and Southampton, Long Island.
+During his 2025 tribunal testimony, Staley stated that his decision to disclose a past sexual encounter with a member of Jeffrey Epstein's staff was a matter of "public humiliation" that put his 40-year marriage at risk, but maintained that he chose to be transparent to defend his professional integrity.
+On March 13, 2026, Staley's wife, Debora Staley, filed for divorce in New York.

 Staley is a Boston Red Sox fan.
 In the past, he has donated money to the Democratic Senatorial Campaign Committee.
-Staley has also reportedly been a big advocate for diversity since discovering that his brother Peter Staley had been diagnosed with HIV.
-He helped push the diversity agenda at J.P.
-Morgan.

 As of May 2017, Staley was backing his brother-in-law Jorge Nitzan in a dispute that Aceco, a Brazilian technology company founded by the Nitzan family, has with the private equity firm KKR, also an important client of Barclays.
 In turn, KKR stopped inviting Barclays to participate in its deal making.

+Tribunal testimony and personal life

+In March 2025, during a tribunal hearing to challenge a Financial Conduct Authority (FCA) ban, Staley's personal relationship with Jeffrey Epstein came under further scrutiny.
+During testimony, Staley admitted to a consensual sexual encounter with a woman at an apartment belonging to Epstein's brother, Mark Epstein.
+Staley testified that the encounter occurred while he was waiting for Epstein to arrive for a meeting.

+His legal team described the disclosure as a "public humiliation" that put his 40-year marriage to Deborah Nitzan Staley at risk.
+Staley argued that his willingness to disclose these details, despite the personal consequences, demonstrated his commitment to being "open and honest" with the tribunal and refuted the FCA's claim that he had sought to mislead regulators regarding his ties to Epstein.